CirclesUBI/domain-model/README.md

 ## Personal currencies
 Circles creates a decentralized basic income that is universally distributed to all user accounts simultaneously and equally in the form of personal currency.
 Each user is associated with one unique, personal currency.
 A user's currency may only be transfered to accounts that have accepted that specific currency through the establishment of a trust connection.
 Units of currency maintain their unique user association regardless of their location, meaning that a personal or organisational account can hold balances of multiple personal currencies (if Alice sends Bob 10 units of her currency, Bob's account now contains 10 Alice coins.
 If Bob then sends 5 of them to Joe, Joe has 5 Alice coins).

+## Accounts

+An account is a container for one or more balances of currencies, held by an actor.
+This actor, whether a user, organization, or validator, owns the private key which corresponds to the public key of the account.

+An account's balances reflect the sum of all transactions in its history, with one overall balance and individual sub-balances for each type of currency (eg: Peter's account balance - 140 Circles: 30 Petercoins, 10 Wendycoins, 100 Tinkercoins).
+A summary of an account's history, a ledger of transactions that the account holder has participated in, is available to the actor holding the account.

 ## Actors

-Actors are entities involved with movement of currencies across the system.
+Actors are entities involved with the movement of currencies across the system.
 They can hold accounts and can trust, send, and receive currencies.
 Users, organizations, and validators are the actors within the Circles system - the only entities that may hold accounts.

 ●	An actor is identified by a human-readable identifier (string).